martinmine/jsp-mvc/README.md

 # README #

-This is a demo of how the MVC pattern can be used with JSP files using a servlet filter.
+This is a demo/concept of how the MVC pattern can be used with JSP files using a servlet filter.
 The web application allows a user to list all available blog posts from a database, as well as view a specific post in addition to create a new post.
 When used correctly, no Java code is embedded in the JSP file.
 This is avoided by using EL (Expression Language) and JSP Standard Tag Library (JSTL).